karthik-d/LocateMyBus/README.md

 [Link to the Research Paper](https://jcoms.fesb.unist.hr/pdfs/v19n2_2022-0143_Desingu.pdf).

-If you find our work useful in your research, don't forget to cite us:
+If you find our work useful in your research, cite us.
+`BibTeX`:
 ```
 @article{desingu2023locatemybus,
   author   = {Karthik Desingu and Daniel Mark Isaac and Mirunalini P. and Bharathi B. and Cherry Mathew Philipose},